tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 }
 ```

 This snippet was taken from the Hey frontend source code, which is fully available to anyone to learn from in the page sources.
-Based on the comments, we can see to use it.
+Based on the comments, we can see how we can use it.
 In our case, we can access all of our `current-pusher-*` configs as an object by reaching for `current.pusher`, which would give us an object like so:

 ```js
 {